robinst/autolink-java/README.md

 =============

 Java library to extract links such as URLs and email addresses from plain text.
-Fast, small and tries to be smart with matching (text is hard).
+Fast, small and smart about recognizing where links end.

 Inspired by [Rinku](https://github.com/vmg/rinku).
 Similar to it, regular expressions are not used.
 Instead, the input text is parsed in one pass with